-- (i) Category one is an experienced BEMS trade-based employee that has contributed more than five years of skill and knowledge to Queensland Health and has a PAD in place that articulates the key responsibilities the employee commits to make to the trade-based services in Queensland Health. - (ii) Category two is an experienced BEMS trade-based employee that has contributed more than eight years of skill and knowledge to Queensland Health and has a PAD in place that articulates the key responsibilities the employee commits to make to the trade-based services in Queensland Health. - (iii) Category three is an experienced BEMS trade-based employee that has contributed more than ten years of skill and knowledge to Queensland Health and has a PAD in place that articulates the key responsibilities the employee commits to make to the trade-based services in Queensland Health. - (iv) This allowance is paid on a pro-rata basis and will be paid on any period of paid leave. - (v) Employees in receipt of the attraction and retention allowance outlined at clause 2.11 are not entitled to receive this payment.
+- (a) The parties recognise that providing trades-based services with a Hospital and Health environment presents unique challenges that require solution focussed experienced trades service employees. - (b) Employees covered by this agreement, who meet the eligibility of the relevant category outlined in subsections (i), (ii) and (iii) will receive the following allowance: - (i) Category one \$57.52 - (ii) Category two \$76.69 - (iii) Category three \$95.42 - (c) Eligible employees: - (i) Category one is an experienced BEMS trade-based employee that has contributed more than five years of skill and knowledge to Queensland Health and has a PAD in place that articulates the key responsibilities the employee commits to make to the trade-based services in Queensland Health. - (ii) Category two is an experienced BEMS trade-based employee that has contributed more than eight years of skill and knowledge to Queensland Health and has a PAD in place that articulates the key responsibilities the employee commits to make to the trade-based services in Queensland Health. - (iii) Category three is an experienced BEMS trade-based employee that has contributed more than ten years of skill and knowledge to Queensland Health and has a PAD in place that articulates the key responsibilities the employee commits to make to the trade-based services in Queensland Health. - (iv) This allowance is paid on a pro-rata basis and will be paid on any period of paid leave. - (v) Employees in receipt of the attraction and retention allowance outlined at clause 2.10 are not entitled to receive this payment.